seraphlabs-ca/SentenceMIM-demo/README.md

 ### Perplexity

+NLL/PPL results are an upper bound, computed with MELBO for MIM, and ELBO for VAE.

 | Model      | PPL    | NLL    | BLEU   | Parameters |
 |------------|--------|--------|--------|-----------:|
 | AE (16)    |        |        | 0.2916 |        11M |